Answers to common taxes and insurance questions

 • MEC policies.
 MEC policies are subject to less favorable tax rules for withdrawals and loans, as well as a potential 10% tax penalty for taxable amounts received prior to age 59 ½.

-Long-term care insurance (LTCI) questions
+Long-term care insurance and taxes questions

 Are long-term care insurance benefits taxable?